 Aboriginal Title Lands Map

 This map identifies the aboriginal title lands as identified from the 1960 and 1966 US District Court for Oregon.
-Identifies lands owned and occupied by right of aboriginal possession by a tribe for an extended period of time immediately prior to treaty making.
-This boundary explicitly describes the exclusive rights of Tribal members for hunting, fishing and gathering within this boundary. ( CTUIR v.
+This boundary explicitly describes but does not restrict the exclusive rights of Tribal members for hunting, fishing and gathering within this boundary. ( CTUIR v.
 Maison II & CTUIR v.
 Maison III)

 Licensed Upland Hunting Areas